Suthatip7/googleplaystore/README.md

 9. Data preprocessing
     - Reviews and Install have some values that are still relatively very high.
 Before building a linear regression model, you need to reduce the skew.
 Apply log transformation (np.log1p) to Reviews and Installs.
     - Drop columns App, Last Updated, Current Ver, and Android Ver.
 These variables are not useful for our task.
     - Get dummy columns for Category, Genres, and Content Rating.
 This needs to be done as the models do not understand categorical data, and all data should be numeric.
-Dummy encoding is one way to convert character fields to numeric.
+Label encoding is one way to convert character fields to numeric.
 Name of dataframe should be inp2.

 10. Train test split  and apply 70-30 split.
 Name the new dataframes df_train and df_test.

 11. Separate the dataframes into X_train, y_train, X_test, and y_test.

 12 .
 Model building
-    - Use linear regression as the technique
+    - Use Random Forest Regressor as the technique
-    - Report the R2 on the train set
+    - Report the MSE on the train set

-13. Make predictions on test set and report R2.
+13. Make predictions on test set and report MSE.